 When a potential employer invite you for an interview, you need to prepare yourself to win at the interview and get the job you want.

-Other Job Search Skills Info
+Other Job Search Strategies Info

 When you receive an invitation to the job interview, you may apply for the visa and work permit.
 Then prepare yourself for job interview and take a look at dress code because how you dress is the one of the most important attribute in being hired.

-Good luck with your job search skills!
+Good luck with job search strategies and avoid these job search mistakes!